Irish Moss Seaweed; What are the Benefits?

 Looking amazing no longer needs to be detrimental to animals, or the planet.

-As a high quality source of collagen type 1 and collagen type 3, seaweed has been used by many to achieve stunning results including:
+As a high quality source of nutrient value to support the production of collagen type 1 and collagen type 3, seaweed has been used by many to achieve stunning results including:

 - Stimulating natural production of collagen